flatironinstitute/sciware/26_DataFormats/main.md

 - Review definitions
 - Consider how to describe data
   - Particularly beyond lists/tables
-- Discuss what we want files to support
+- Discuss what we want from a file format
 - Look at some high-level patterns among formats

 Today is about the **trade-offs** imposed by different formats,